Essential Optometric Practice Equipment: A Complete Guide

 This equipment typically pays for itself within the first year through improved efficiency.
 Staff can obtain preliminary measurements while you complete the previous exam, maximizing your patient flow.

-Tonometer Options
+What Tonometer Options Are Available?

 Intraocular pressure measurement is non-negotiable for comprehensive eye exams.
 You have several options: